Permissions to Use HUP Material

 Alternative Formats for Use by Those with Print-Related Disabilities

-For individuals that would rely upon the accessibility features of a consumer eBook-reading device, all HUP eBooks have Text-to-Speech enabled.
-HUP eBooks are available for sale at independent booksellers, Amazon, Barnes & Noble, Google Play, Kobo, De Gruyter, and other popular eBook retailers.
+For individuals who rely upon the accessibility features of a consumer eBook-reading device, all HUP eBooks have Text-to-Speech enabled.
+HUP eBooks are available for sale at many popular eBook retailers.

 General Reproduction of Quotes, Excerpts, or Other Portions or Elements

 To submit an application for permission to use HUP material, please use the form below.
 If you are new to requesting permission from HUP, we especially encourage you to read “Things to Consider before Applying” and “Submitting an Application” in our FAQ before you begin the application form.
 Information about what details we require from you, permissions licensing policies, turnaround times, follow-up, and more can also be found in the FAQ.Permissions Application Form

 If you recently submitted an application for which you have NOT yet received a response from HUP, but for which you now realize contains omissions, errors, our outdated information, please re-submit your application using the form above, but choose “A replacement for a previous application” in the first question.
 In the Summary of Corrections field, indicate clearly that this is a resubmission of an application already submitted and supply a concise description of why you are replacing your previously submitted application.

 Marking your application as a “Replacement Application” and completing a summary of changes directs the Permissions Department to discard any previous versions of your application that are still pending in our system.
 All “Replacement Applications” we receive are assumed to be full and complete (freestanding); we do not chain together multiple partial applications for the same work and use.
 For more information, please see “Making Changes after You’ve Applied (but before You’ve Been Granted a License)” in our FAQ.